radiantlogic-v8/documentation-ia-product/documentation/igrc-platform/reports/index.md

 #### Select the Audit View of the Dataset

-Allows you to select the Brainwave Identity GRC Audit View to be used by this Dataset.
+Allows you to select the Identity Analytics Audit View to be used by this Dataset.
 The Audit View formalizes the way in which the Identity Ledger will be queried in order to make data available to the Dataset.
 The Audit View concept allows us to completely free ourselves from the notion of SQL language during the design phase of specific reports, allowing us, on one hand, to greatly increase productivity during the report creation or modification phase, and on the other hand, to free ourselves from detailed knowledge of the underlying data model, in particular regarding security constraints, time management, ...
 Many Audit Views are present by default in your project in the 'views' subdirectory.
 We also invite you to consult the 'Audit Views Editor Guide' for more information about creating and configuring an audit view.

 ![Audit view on dataset](./images/report-dataset-view-selection.png "Audit view on dataset")